mattsacks/vim-complete/README.md

 There's a lot of work and configuration left to be done with this plugin.
 Some ideas I have:

 * Add a cursor and mappings for arrow keys
-* Add case-sensitive/insensitivity
 * Allow for number assignments for quick-access to results
-* Customize the max number of results shown
 * Customize position of the window
 * Being able to tab through the list